 The blood donor couch is designed to make blood withdrawals easier, safe and provide a comfortable seating position to the donor during blood donation process.
 It has various features including adjustment of height, arm, and position.
 Donor's position can be easily adjusted to form either a comfortable easy chair or a bed.

-The clauses 4.2.2, 4.3, 4.7, 4.8, 4.10, 4.11, 4.12, 4.13, 4.14, 4.18 c and 10 of this standard is depends upon the mutual agreement between supplier/manufacture and purchaser.
+The clauses 4.2.2, 4.3, 4.7, 4.8, 4.10, 4.11, 4.12, 4.13, 4.14, 4.18(c) and 10 of this standard is depends upon the mutual agreement between supplier/manufacture and purchaser.

-The Standard guidelines for a user/service manual shall be in accordance with IEC/IEEE 82079-1 : 2019, Preparation of information for use (instructions for use) of products - Part 1 Principles and general requirements and EN 1041 standard – information supplied by the manufacturer of medical device.
+The Standard guidelines for a user/service manual shall be in accordance with IEC/IEEE 82079-1 : 2019, Preparation of information for use (instructions for use) of products — Part 1: Principles and general requirements and EN 1041 standard – Information supplied by the manufacturer of medical devices.

-The composition of the Committee responsible for formulation of this standard is given in Annex A.
+The composition of the Committee responsible for formulation of this standard is given in Annex B.

 For the purpose of deciding whether a particular requirement of this standard is complied with the final value, observed or calculated, expressing the result of a test or analysis shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be same as that of the specified value in this standard.

+Indian Standard

+BLOOD DONOR COUCH

 SCOPE